 The latter group of people was known as protestant and was inspired by the works of early Protestant Reformers such as Martin Luther.

-The definition of the Protestant Reformation would be a disagreement of theological beliefs that emerged between the Catholic Church and Martin Luther King in the sixteenth century.
+The definition of the Protestant Reformation would be a disagreement of theological beliefs that emerged between the Catholic Church and Martin Luther in the sixteenth century.

 The result was a split in Western Christianity along religious, political, and intellectual grounds having far-reaching consequences for the future of Europe and beyond.